choreonoid/choreonoid-doc/en/ros/tank-tutorial/step5.rst

-Step 5: Enhance the Tank state display by subscribing to sensor information topic
+Step 5: Enhancing Tank State Display by Subscribing to Sensor Information Topics
 =================================================================================

-In Step 5, we will create a program that subscribes to the sensor information topic.
+In Step 5, we'll create a program that subscribes to and utilizes sensor information topics.

 .. contents::
    :local: